-These chemopreventive properties of matcha can be extended to other types of cancer.
+These chemo preventive properties of matcha can be extended to other types of cancer.
 Some studies conducted on animals show promising results.
-In these studies, matcha is shown to suppress tumours in various organs like the liver, stomach, and colon.
-Research further extended to humans shows that catechins can be used in chemopreventive treatment.
+In these studies, matcha suppresses tumors in various organs like the liver, stomach, and colon.
+Research further extended to humans shows that catechins are effective in chemo preventive treatment.
 Regular intake of green tea leaves can lower the risk of many types of cancer like lung and prostate cancer.

 Other health benefits of matcha

 Apart from being an excellent chemopreventive, matcha can protect your liver and also boosts brain functioning.
 It can help to promote heart health and help you to lose body fat.